 Dehydrated skin is deficient in water.
-Hydration is essential for the skin to function optimally, and symptoms of dehydration include itchiness, sensitivity, dullness and fine lines and wrinkles.
-It is caused by external elements, unhealthy diet and poor lifestyle choices, all of which deplete skin’s water content.
-All skin types - even oily - can suffer from dehydration.
+Hydration is essential for the skin to function optimally, and symptoms of dehydration can include itchiness, sensitivity, dullness and the appearance of fine lines and wrinkles.
+Dehydrated skin can be caused by external elements, an unhealthy diet or poor lifestyle choices, all of which deplete the skin’s water content.
+All skin types — even oily — can suffer from dehydration.

 The primary signs of aging include fine lines, wrinkles and sagging skin, each of which is a direct result of the body’s aging processes.
 Over time, production of hyaluronic acid, collagen and elastin slows, causing skin to lose volume, density and elasticity, triggering the visible signs of aging.
 This natural depletion accounts for only ten percent of skin aging; the remaining ninety percent is brought on by long-term exposure to free radicals.
 These cause oxidative stress that damages skin cells and accelerates the aging process.

 While an aging complexion is inevitable, visible effects can be minimized with a targeted skin care routine.
 As aging skin also tends to be dry, we recommend following a dry skin care routine with a few adjustments.
 Serums, oils and concentrates containing botanical peptides, hyaluronic acid and natural retinol alternatives will help plump, lift and firm skin.
 Antioxidant-rich products will provide additional benefits by protecting skin and minimizing the damage done by environmental stress and free radicals.